quicwg/wg-materials/ietf101/agenda.md

 * 5 min - Discussion of what QUIC implementers did and learned at the hackathon.

+### Editors' Update

+* 20 min - Update on issue status, editor progress, hot topics.

 ### Stream 0, Layering and DTLS

 * 20 min - Presentation (EKR)
-* 40 min - Discussion
+* 30 min - Discussion

 ### Invariants

-* 35 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
+* 20 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
 Includes:
   * Connection ID

 ### ECN